ivtkac/quartz/content/The first conditional.md

 > - If it rains, I won't go to the park
 > - If I practice English more, I'll get a better job
 > - If I have enough money, I'll buy some new shoes
+> - If I see her, I'll tell her